 In this interview Dr Aled Thomas, Research Fellow at the Open University discusses his research into FreeZone Scientology's and how they use ‘Techniques of the body’ for health, healing and life extension as well as their concepts and practices around immortality.

-In this interview, Professor Simon Dein, MD, PhD, consultant psychiatrist and social anthropologist at University College London discusses beliefs and practices relating to religious healing and immortality in the Lubavitcher movement.
+In this interview from the Inform-AYURYOG series, Professor Simon Dein, MD, PhD, consultant psychiatrist and social anthropologist at University College London discusses beliefs and practices relating to religious healing and immortality in the Lubavitcher movement.